ircam-ismm/comote/README.md

 #### App

+- [ ] clients should have an id in their stream (default 0), so we can have multiple clients and route them

 - [ ] binary webSocket
 - [ ] try to automatically reconnect on `close` and `error`
   - [ ] server comes after app